OpenPPL/ppl.nn/docs/en/cuda-doc/benchmark_tool.md

 **Note: Openppl.cuda only supports Turing fp16 and int8.
 ONNX model does not need to convert manually, it will be done in inference process. **

+### Explanation of cuda private args

+`--use-cuda` means use cuda for inferencing.
+You must add it.

+`--kernel-type`  means set a certain kernel type.
+Valid values include int8,float16.
+For example, if you set kernel type to int8, all the kernels will be executed in int8 percision.

+`--quick-select` means skip algo selects and use a default kernel for Conv/Gemm/Matmul.
+It can save preprocessing time.
+However, the performance is worse.
+We suggest you to use it for the models that has a large number of kernels.

+`--export-algo-file` means export the selected best algo info into the json file.
+The json file will be used when you run the same model.

+`--import-algo-file` means import the json file.
+OpenPPL will use the algo info directly and jump algo select step.
+This way can save preprocessing time in the second time and keep the highest performance.

+`--quant-file` means read file for quantization.
+A basic json file is shown here: [sample quant file](../../../tests/testdata/quant_test.json).

 ### Fp16 test

 Execute the command: